luzyrawr/programming-fundamentals/Algoritmos y Estructura de Datos.md

 ### Sorting algorithms
 - Bubble Sort --> Stable but slow
-- Selection Sort --> Unstable but faster than bubble sort
+- Selection Sort --> Unstable and slow, but faster than bubble sort
+- Insertion Sort --> Stable and slow, but faster if the array is almost ordered